GrokkingGrok/robotorq-reserve-system/README.md

 Contributions welcome (and needed)!
 Please see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for guidelines.

 **Key Points**:
-- Follow the Power Workflow in `BRANCHING.md`
+- Follow the branching strategy in `BRANCHING.md`
 - Write tests (80%+ unit coverage target, cover remaining with integration and e2e)
-- Use Conventional Commits format
+- Use Conventional Commits format if you know it
-- Update architecture docs when changing designs
+- Update architecture docs when proposing changing designs

 ---